On cycles in monotone grid classes of permutations: Grid class structure

-\begin{prop} Let $M$ be a gridding matrix whose graph $G_M$ contains a cycle $C$ of length $\ell$. \begin{enumerate}[(i)] \item If $C$ has positive sign, then the vertices in $G_{M^{\times 2}}$ that arise from $C$ form two disjoint cycles each of length $\ell$ and of positive sign. \item If $C$ has negative sign, then the vertices in $G_{M^{\times 2}}$ that arise from $C$ form a single cycle of length $2\ell$, of positive sign. \end{enumerate} \end{prop}
+\begin{prop} Let $M$ be a gridding matrix.
+If $C$ is is a cycle of length $\ell$ in the graph $G_M$ then the following hold: \begin{enumerate}[(i)] \item If $C$ has positive sign, then the vertices in $G_{M^{\times 2}}$ that arise from $C$ form two disjoint cycles each of length $\ell$ and of positive sign. \item If $C$ has negative sign, then the vertices in $G_{M^{\times 2}}$ that arise from $C$ form a single cycle of length $2\ell$, of positive sign. \end{enumerate} Furthermore, if $M$ is a pseudoforest, then every cycle of $M^{\times 2}$ arises in this way. \end{prop}

 \begin{proof} Denote the vertices around the cycle $C$ of $G_M$ by $x_1,\dots,x_\ell$.
 Each vertex $x_i$ gives rise to two vertices in the row-column graph of $G_{M^{\times 2}}$, which we will label as follows: If $x_i$ is a row vertex, then we denote the lower of the two corresponding vertices by $x_i^A$ and say it is of \emph{type} $A$, and the upper by $x_i^B$ (of type $B$), while if $x_i$ is a column vertex, then $x_i^A$ (type $A$) refers to the leftmost, and $x_i^B$ (type $B$) the rightmost.